What to Do When a Loved One Dies Unexpectedly: A Guide

 First and foremost, it is important to compile a list of all the usual services and subscriptions that require cancellation..
 This may include utilities such as electricity, water, and gas, as well as phone and internet providers.
 Each service provider will have their own cancellation process, so it's important to reach out to them directly or visit their website for specific instructions.

-When cancelling these services, you may be required to provide certain information such as the account holder's name, address, and any relevant account numbers or customer IDs.
+When canceling these services, you may be required to provide certain information such as the account holder's name, address, and any relevant account numbers or customer IDs.

 You can also ask your funeral home to take care of this step.
 Most funeral homes provide this service, or it is already included in their offerings.

 To start forwarding your mail, you have two options: visit your nearest post office or utilize the online services offered by Deutsche Post.
-The authority offer a convenient option for setting up mail forwarding or redirection.
+The Authority offers a convenient option for setting up mail forwarding or redirection.
 By providing the necessary information and paying any applicable fees, you can ensure that all mail addressed to the deceased will be redirected to a new address of your choice.

 It's crucial to consider who should receive the redirected mail.
 You may choose to have it sent directly to yourself if you are handling administrative matters on behalf of the deceased.